- Future Students

 Louisiana College's Practitioner Teacher Program is designed to assist those individuals to get the courses needed to become certified while allowing those individuals to go ahead and be placed in the classroom to begin making a difference.

 Lousiana College has implemented the largest Practitioner Teacher Program in the state.
-It serves all parishes and provides certification for teachers in elementary education; middle school education; secondary education; all-level music, HPE, and Art; and mild-moderate (special education).
+It serves all parishes and provides certification for teachers in early childhood; elementary education; middle school education; secondary education; all-level music, HPE, and Art; and mild-moderate (special education).

 Participants admitted to the TEACH program must meet certain basic requirements for enrollment: